christophhart/hise_documentation/introduction/tour/Readme.md

 We don't want to delve too much in scripting right now but it's important to know that even the basic use of **HISE** relies on scripting and learning about it is needed if you want to craft your own instrument or plugin.
 Check out the [Scripting](/scripting) docs for more.

 ## Interface Designer

 ![interfacedesigner](images/custom/quick_tour/interface_designer.png)

-Let's take a look at the [Interface Designer](/working-with-hise/workspaces/scripting-workspace/canvas), now.
+Now we'll take a look at the  [Interface Designer](/working-with-hise/workspaces/scripting-workspace/canvas).
 This is the place where you create the interface for your instrument/plugin.
 In the top-left corner of the Canvas you can find a little pen icon **[F4]**.
 With it you can toggle between the **edit** and the **presentation mode** of the Interface Designer.

 While in **edit mode** add a new [Slider](/ui-components/plugin-components/knob) [UI Component](/ui-components) by **right-clicking** on the surface of the interface.
 You can drag the slider around or move it pixel-wise with the arrow keys (hold **Ctrl** to move it 10 pixels and/or **Shift** to rescale the elements boundaries).
 There is also the option to easily copy & paste the UI Component with dragging and holding the **Alt**-Key and to multiselect UI Components while holding **Ctrl**.
 You can delete the component with the **Del**-Key.